 This Report presents findings describing the components of national best practices in labor-management relations, professional standards, school-based flexibility and accountability.
-It also presents recommendations for legislation and other measures to help Providence Public Schools achieve these best practices in the most urgent manner possible.
+It also presents recommendations for legislation and other measures to help the Providence Public Schools achieve these best practices in the most urgent manner possible.

-To conclude, the Commission recognizes and appreciates the many important contributions that educators have made, and continue to make our current "industrial unionism" system to the education of the children of Providence.
-With that said, the limits of the current system are clear, and a transition to the best practices of "professional unionism" is essential to address the urgent needs of many students enrolled in Providence Public Schools.
-The Commission believes this transition can and must take place on an urgent basis, and this Report provides alternative paths to attain this goal.
+In conclusion, the Commission recognizes and appreciates that many contributions that educators have made in our current "industrial unionism" system to the education of the children of Providence.
+With that said, the limits of the current system are clear, and a transition to the best practices of "professional unionism" is essential to address the urgent needs of many students enrolled in the Providence Public Schools.
+The Commission believes this transition can and must take place on an urgent basis, and this Report provides alternative paths to fulfill this critical mission.